Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Koninklijke Philips N.V. (PHG)

 LOS ANGELES, Sept.
-9, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming October 15, 2021deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Koninklijke Philips N.V. ("Philips" or the "Company") (NYSE: PHG) securities between February 25, 2020 and June 11, 2021, inclusive (the "Class Period").
+14, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming October 15, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Koninklijke Philips N.V. (“Philips” or the “Company”) (: PHG) securities between February 25, 2020 and June 11, 2021, inclusive (the “Class Period”).

 If you suffered a loss on your Philips investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/koninklijke-philips-nv/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.